Temasys/SkylinkSDK-iOS-Sample/README.md

 Aditionally, in each view controller example's viewDidLoad/initWithCoder method, some properties are initialized.
 A disconnect button is set in the navigation bar (left corner) as well as its selector implementation (called disconnect).
 An info button is set on the right corner, as well as its implementation (called showInfos).
 Those 2 navigation bar buttons selectors are the same in every VC example.

-The rest of the example view controllers gives you 5 example usages of SkylinkSDK for iOS.
+The rest of the example view controllers gives you 5 example usages of the Temasys iOS SDK.

-In what example view controller can I find **specific SkylinkSDK for iOS sample usages** ?
+In what example view controller can I find **specific Temasys iOS SDK for iOS sample usages** ?
 ==========================
 **SDK usage table for this sample App**
 This table lists the complete set of the SDK elements as of version 1.0.8 and the view controllers of this sample App where you can find example usages.